-A number of terms used in this presentation including; ROIC, EPV, success rate by \$\\$ weighted average, success rate by number of investments, IRR, actual, budgeted and deployed committed capital are categorised as non-IFRS information prepared in accordance with ASIC Regulatory Guidance 230 - Disclosing non-IFRS financial information, issued in December 2011.
+A number of terms used in this presentation including; ROIC, EPV, success rate by \$ weighted average, success rate by number of investments, IRR, actual, budgeted and deployed committed capital are categorised as non-IFRS information prepared in accordance with ASIC Regulatory Guidance 230 - Disclosing non-IFRS financial information, issued in December 2011.
 This information has not been audited or reviewed.
 For further commentary and analysis refer to IMF's 2019 annual report.

 This presentation is provided for general information purposes.
-Nothing in this document constitutes an offer to sell, or a solicitation of an offer to by, any securities in the United States or any other jurisdiction.
-This document provides information only and does not provide any form of financial advice.
+Nothing in this document constitutes an offer to sell, or a solicitation of an offer to by, any securities in the United Kingdom or any other jurisdiction.
+This document provides information only and does not provide any form of financial advice and does not constitute an invitation or inducement to engage in investment activity under Section 21 of the Financial Services and Markets Act 2000 (FSMA).